iterative/dvc.org/static/docs/get-started/reusing-data.md

 </details>

 This is similar to manually downloading the data and using `dvc add` to track it with DVC.
-With an import stage however, we can run `dvc update` to checks for updates in the external data source before [reproducing](/doc/get-started/reproduce) the <abbr>pipeline</abbr> that depends on the import.
+With an import stage however, we can run `dvc update` to check for updates in the external data source before [reproducing](/doc/get-started/reproduce) the <abbr>pipeline</abbr> that depends on the import.